Market Intelligence Report • Updated: April 2026

 Buyer's MarketStabilizing & Improving

-"The Kamloops market bounced back in February after a slow January, with 152 sales — up from 90 in January and only marginally down 3.8% year-over-year.
-New listings jumped 10.1% compared to last February, giving buyers more choice.
-With active inventory up 3.0% and single-family benchmark prices holding steady at $661,000 (+2.2% YoY), the spring market is showing early signs of renewed momentum."
+"The Kamloops market recovered in February after a slow January, with 152 residential sales — up from 90 in January and only marginally down 3.8% year-over-year.
+New listings climbed 10.1% compared to last February, giving buyers more selection heading into spring.
+Single-family benchmark prices held firm at $661,000 (+2.2% YoY), while active inventory of 1,037 listings remains elevated, keeping conditions in buyer-favourable territory."

 Kevin Scharfenberg